 It is our sincere hope that as more people refuse to accept cruelty and suffering of animals, the world will become a brighter, more compassionate place.

 Pasado’s Safe Haven is actively working on changing language in the laws to ensure stricter penalties.
 Please sign up for our newsletter for updates on how you can support by writing to your representative at the appropriate time.

 Please join us.
 Support #Mission of Light.

-The best way to support our future efforts is to continue to be a positive voice for animals.
+Diamond’s spark continues to inspire us to drive meaningful change.
+Thank you to everyone who responded to our 2-Minute Action Alerts.
+The best way to support our future efforts is to stay involved and continue to be a positive voice for animals.